AVAir Flight 3378

-AVAir Flight 3378, was a scheduled flight under the American Eagle branding from Raleigh–Durham International Airport to Richmond International Airport which crashed after takeoff from Raleigh-Durham International Airport late on the night of February 19, 1988.
+AVAir Flight 3378 was a scheduled flight from Raleigh–Durham International Airport to Richmond International Airport operated by Air Virginia that crashed after takeoff from Raleigh-Durham International Airport late on the night of February 19, 1988.
 All 12 people on board were killed in the accident.

 Accident sequence

 The weather at the time of the accident included a low ceiling and low visibility.
 The flight crew consisted of Captain Walter R. Cole Jr., 38, and First Officer Kathleen P. Digan, 28.
 The aircraft did not carry a cockpit voice recorder (CVR) or a flight data recorder (FDR) and was not required to at the time.

 AVAir Flight 3378 took off from Raleigh–Durham International Airport at 21:25 local time and climbed to a height of 300 ft.
 Shortly after, the last transmission from the aircraft to the air traffic control was heard.
 The aircraft maintained an appropriate climb speed but at an excessive rate of turn, 40 to 45 degrees; a standard turn rate would have been 22 degrees.
 Due to the turn, the plane started to descend.
 The aircraft then struck the water in a reservoir 100 ft from the shoreline, at a point 5100 feet west of runway 23R.
 The wreckage then continued onto land and into a forest.
 Some post-crash fires also were seen at the crash site, but were quickly extinguished.

 According to the local controller, he heard but could not see the immediate previous plane, an American MD-80, depart.
 He saw the MD-80 on radar and cleared AVAir 3378 for departure.
 He briefly saw AVAir 3378 in the air, observed it on radar, and then cleared a Piedmont airplane to depart.
 In the next 3 minutes, he cleared a Cessna to land, coordinated with the departure controller, and attempted to locate AVAir 3378.
 At 2131:45, the RDU local controller alerted the emergency systems.

 This accident was rated as unsurvivable by the NTSB due to extreme destruction of the aircraft.